yuehanh/advent_of_code_2020/README.md

-Advent of Code
+# Advent of Code

-[Advent of Code](https://adventofcode.com/) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels created by [Eric Wastl](http://was.tl/)
+<a href="https://adventofcode.com/" target="_blank">Advent of Code</a> is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels created by
+<a href="http://was.tl/" target="_blank">Eric Wastl</a>